What are personal loans?

 Because they’re typically unsecured, personal loan interest rates may be higher than for mortgages or auto loans.
 If you default on one of those, the lender can foreclose on your home or repo your ride.
 A personal loan lender takes on more risk.

 Still, interest rates on personal loans can be significantly lower than rates on credit cards.
-Personal loan rates often start as low as 4% APR, or annual percentage rate.
-They can range up to 46%.
+Personal loan rates often start as low as 5.99% APR, or annual percentage rate.
+Rates can range up to 47%.
 Your rate depends on your history with credit, your income and other factors.

 Limits on how much you can borrow are typically higher, compared to credit cards.
 Banks and fintech lenders typically issue personal loans between $500 and $50,000 range.